 Sometimes, business is booming.
 The restaurant is packed, the kitchen is bustling, and you’ve got a waiting line wrapping around the corner.
 Other times… not so much.
 How about Monday mid-afternoon?
 Pretty empty?
 At times like that, you’re starving for business.

-Text message marketing allows restaurants, cafe owners, or other businesses in the food service industry to order up a fresh round of customers, exactly when you need them most.
+Text message marketing allows restaurants, coffee shops, or other businesses in the food service industry to order up a fresh round of customers, exactly when you need them most.

 With SMS marketing, restaurants can drive customer traffic on demand.
 With only a few clicks, you can send your customers enticing deals, time-sensitive offers, and weekly specials that instantly arrive in their hands.

 Within minutes, you’ll have hungry hordes lining up for a bite of your business.